Dealing with an Unplanned Pregnancy: Answers, Advice and Resources

 Dealing with an unexpected pregnancy can be overwhelming to say the least.
 You may not know what to do, who to turn to, or what your options are.
 That is where we come in.

 We’ve compiled the best unplanned pregnancy advice to help you through this difficult time.
-Information on everything from accepting your pregnancy, to finding support, to getting rid of an unwanted pregnancy can be found here.
+Information on everything from accepting your pregnancy, to finding support, to managing an unwanted pregnancy can be found here.

 Accepting Your Feelings

-Learning of an unplanned pregnancy can give rise to many different emotions: fear, anger, denial, confusion, stress, or even joy.
-You may feel all of these emotions at once or you may be on a rollercoaster of emotions ranging from ecstatic to terrified – you can thank the hormones for that.
+Learning of an unintended pregnancy can give rise to many different emotions: fear, anger, denial, confusion, stress, or even joy.
+You may feel all of these emotions at once, or you may be on a rollercoaster of emotions ranging from ecstatic to terrified — and you can thank the hormones for adding to your emotions.

 Friends and family can be a great source of strength when you are dealing with an unplanned or unwanted pregnancy.
 You can find support from: